nextpenguin/container-python-livecom/README.md

-# docker container of crawling live-stream comments with python
+# Docker container of crawling live-stream comments with python
-remote development environment with VSCode
+This is remote development environment with VSCode.